abngal/ParkingApp/README.md

         - was not able to have time

 # Tests
-- cd zippark && npm test
+- cd zippark && source .env && npm test